icegoat9/keychain-lightstick-docs/docs/README.md

 All the electronics except the battery are visible on the front.
-The square in the center is the [STM32C031](https://www.st.com/en/microcontrollers-microprocessors/stm32c031c4.html), a modern 32-bit very-low-cost (less than $1) microprocessor built from a few million transistors, which runs all the code (this was my first time using this chip, which I'd wanted an excuse to learn about).
+The square in the center is the [STM32C031](https://www.st.com/en/microcontrollers-microprocessors/stm32c031c4.html), a modern 32-bit very-low-cost (less than $1) microprocessor built from a few million transistors, which runs all the code.

 In some ways, this little chip has as much processing power as desktop computers from the 1990s... but also 100x to 1000x less power than a modern cell phone (with 12kB of memory, just enough to hold a few pages of text or 1% of a photo).
-And here it is, put to work blinking some lights for us.

 ![](IMG_8473.JPG)